dantleech/blog/content/posts/2026/01-30-space.md

 deserializer, a markdown linter, a caster, etc.

-While it might be tempting to create a new repository it comes with the burdens already mentioned and, while putting in a "module" isn't the worst thing to do, it doesn't represent an _application concern_ - it's more akin to something in `vendor/`.
+While it might be tempting to create a new repository it comes with the burdens already mentioned and, while putting it in a "module" isn't the worst thing to do, it doesn't represent an _application concern_ - it's more akin to something in `vendor/`.

 One approach I like is to create a `lib` directory: